jig487/DialogueSystem-CC-Tweaked/README.md

   Note that currently non-alphabetical (not including spaces) characters are not accepted as names.
 A name of 'Space Cowboy' will work fine but for the purposes of getting a fill table, will be reformatted to 'spacecowboy' (removed capitalization and spaces) and should be programmed into the list accordingly.

-  The hivemind also outputs whatever its doing to a monitor above it.
-This can be removed by simply removing every mention of the bug() function and anything requiring a monitor to run, as the hivemind itself has no use for a monitor.
-Though, I wouldn't reccomend doing so (for the purposes of debugging).